 This threatens progress in the last decade, which saw more than a billion people gaining access to electricity since 2010, making 90% of the world's population connected in 2019.

 A threat to the goal of providing clean energy access by 2030?

 The pandemic has now put the U.N.-backed goal to ensure all have electricity by 2030 "in jeopardy", with the number of people without power in Africa rising in 2020 after falling for the last six years, the report said.

 "Access to electricity is critical to development, especially in the context of mitigating the impacts of COVID-19 and supporting human and economic recovery," said Demetrios Papathanasiou, global director for energy and extractives at the World Bank.

 About 759 million people still live without electricity, half of them in fragile and conflict-torn countries, he noted.

 This could exacerbate broader inequalities, he added, as electrification of health facilities is vital to support vaccine deployment and the pandemic response in developing nations.

-"Lack of access to reliable energy affects the quality of public health and will require additional efforts to establish the data, communications, logistics and reliable cold chain to administer vaccines," he told the Thomson Reuters Foundation.
+"Lack of clean energy access affects the quality of public health and will require additional efforts to establish the data, communications, logistics and reliable cold chain to administer vaccines," he told the Thomson Reuters Foundation.

-Under current and planned policies, an estimated 660 million people would still lack access to power in 2030, said the report released by the International Energy Agency, International Renewable Energy Agency, U.N.
+Under current and planned policies, an estimated 660 million people would still lack access to clean energy in 2030, said the report released by the International Energy Agency, International Renewable Energy Agency, U.N.
 Department of Economic and Social Affairs, World Bank and World Health Organization (WHO).